ramsey-devs/ramsey/README.md

 In order to contribute:

-1) Install Ramsey and dev dependencies via `pip install -e '.[dev]'`,
+1) Clone Ramsey and install it and its dev dependencies via `pip install -e '.[dev]'`,
+2) create a new branch locally `git checkout -b feature/my-new-feature` or `git checkout -b issue/fixes-bug`,
+3) implement your contribution,
-2) test your contribution/implementation by calling `tox` on the (Unix) command line before submitting a PR.
+4) test it by calling `tox` on the (Unix) command line,
+5) submit a PR 🙂

 ## Why Ramsey